-may be the effect of periodic dredging to maintain acceptable water depths for port operations; cf. Devlin et al. (2014) for a similar analysis.
-The decrease of the small $M_2$ tide at Spring Bay, Tasmania, (20 cm m-1 of SLR) remains puzzling though, given that the gauge is open to the sea and unaffected by harbor activities or variable river discharge rates.
-Mechanisms other than SLR, such as modulation of the internal tide due to stratification changes along its path of propagation (Colosi and Munk, 2006) or variations in barotropic transports induced by thermocline deepening (Müller, 2012), need to be thoroughly addressed to complete the picture of secular changes in the surface tide.
+1 m FL run at the location of 14 tide gauges were interpolated from nearest-neighbour cells and also converted to ratios of r_H and r_G .
+Graphical comparisons in Fig. 3 indicate that the model captures the sign of the observed M2 amplitude response in 10 out of 14 cases and reproduces large fractions of the in situ variability at approximately half of the analysed stations (e.g. Booby Island, Brisbane, Geelong, Port Hedland, Broome).
+A similar figure for K1 can be found in the supporting information.
+Model-to-data disparities on the northeastern seaboard (Hay Point, Gladstone) are markedly reduced in comparison to Schindelegger et al. (2018, their Fig. 7) due to the higher horizontal resolution of our setup in a region of ragged coastline features.
+Neither the increase of M2 amplitudes at Townsville nor the pronounced reduction of the tide at Fort Denison (Sydney Harbour) can be explained by SLR perturbations in the tidal model; both signals may be the effect of periodic dredging to maintain acceptable water depths for port operations; see Devlin et al. (2014) for a similar analysis.
+The decrease of the small M2 tide at Spring Bay, Tasmania (20 cm m^{-1} of SLR), remains puzzling though, given that the gauge is open to the sea and unaffected by harbour activities or variable river discharge rates.
+Mechanisms other than SLR, such as modulation of the internal tide due to stratification changes along its path of propagation (Colosi and Munk, 2006) or variations in barotropic transport induced by thermocline deepening (Müller, 2012), need to be thoroughly addressed to complete the picture of secular changes in the surface tide.
 Furthermore, uncertainty in the bathymetric data due to sparsity of sounding observations may induce additional errors.
-Despite these limitations, our 1 m FL simulation captures good portions of the patterns of $M_2$ amplitude changes seen in tide gauge records around Australasia.
-Moreover, on time scales of centuries, water column depth changes due to SLR will outweigh tidal perturbations from other physical mechanisms.
+Despite these limitations, our 1 m FL simulation captures good portions of the patterns of M2 amplitude changes seen in tide gauge records around Australasia.
+Moreover, on timescales of centuries, water column depth changes due to SLR will outweigh tidal perturbations from other physical mechanisms.
 Hence, we conclude that our simulations lend themselves well for analysis of probable future tidal changes over a wider area.